HolmanDev/LOD-Planets-in-Unity/README.md

 # LOD-Planets-in-Unity

 Notes:
-When I say "your player", I mean whatever player controller that you have, preferably a simple one that just flies around without collision or gravity.
-An empty game object will work fine for testing purposes, but you'll have to move it into position before you press play.
+* When I say "your player", I mean whatever player controller that you have, preferably a simple one that just flies around without collision or gravity.
+An empty game object that you rename to "Player" will work fine for testing purposes, but you'll have to move it into position before you press play.

+* The names of the game objects don't really matter, but are nice for organization.

 Basic:
 0. Drag all the scripts into Unity.
-1. Put the Planet.cs and the NoiseFilter.cs scripts on an empty game object.
+1. Put the Planet.cs and the NoiseFilter.cs scripts on an empty game object with the name "Planet".
-2. Put the GameManagement.cs and Presets.cs scripts on another empty game object.
+2. Put the GameManagement.cs and Presets.cs scripts on another empty game object with the name "Manager".

 In the GameManagement.cs script:
 1. Add the planet to the "Objects to move" array.